esheldon/weighting/README.md

 # weighting
 Derive weights so that the distributions of two populations are proportional in N-dimensional space

-This is a pure C code based on the original C++ code by Carlos Cunha.
+This is a pure C code based on the original C++ code by Carlos Cunha;
+significant parts of the code are essentially unchanged.
 A python wrapper is provided

 # python code